123wowow123/chronopin/content.md

 Features:

-private group +
+private group ++
-Stock ticker +
+Stock ticker ++
-show new pin added banner and clicking it will take to search page with only new pins
+show new pin added banner and clicking it will take to search page with only new pins +

 browser extention
 mobile app
-anime review integration+
+anime review integration +
-movie review integration+
+movie review integration +
 Notification when other people comment on your post for comment reply

-treading tags and search query on side pane +
+trending tags and search query on side pane +
 $tag should show posted time ticker price as well as current price eg: + https://www.marketwatch.com/story/big-apple-microsoft-names-back-stock-picking-site?dist=msr_10 https://rapidapi.com/twelvedata/api/twelve-data1